Apply for a short term visa to business visits

 Special regulations apply to certain groups of people:

-- Denmark has concluded bilateral visa-facilitation agreements with a number of countries: Montenegro, Albania, Ukraine, Ukraine, Bosnia and Herzegovina, Serbia, Russia, and Moldova.
+- Denmark has concluded bilateral visa-facilitation agreements with a number of countries: Montenegro, Albania, Ukraine, Ukraine, Bosnia and Herzegovina, Serbia, and Moldova.
+Denmark has also concluded a bilateral visa-facilitation agreement with Russia.
+However, this agreement is fully suspended from 16 September 2022.
 Read more about the visa-facilitation agreements

 - Turkish citizens who are to perform a service in Denmark do not need a visa.
 Read more about visa exemption for certain Turkish citizens